theFr3Y/podcastweb_prj/README.md

 ###description
 in this project, i made a podcast blog that has newer features than <a href="https://github.com/theFr3Y/weblog_django_prj.git">weblog</a> such as:<br>
--API authtoken(with django rest api)<br>
+-JWT API and DRF(for watch codes go to this path:"apiapp")<br>
--Testing(for watch codes go to this path:"mainapp/tests.py)
+-Testing(for watch codes go to this path:"mainapp/tests.py")

 ## Install and Run
 ```bash